gauteh/lieer/docs/index.md

 including the Limited Use requirements

 # Caveats

+* By default, notmuch adds the tags `inbox` and `unread` to all newly imported message.
+While setting `new.tags` in the notmuch config should change the initial tagging of messages, it seems as though `new.tags` can also be set in the notmuch database and this overrides the config file during Lieer pulls.
+To ensure `new.tags` are applied correctly, set them directly in the notmuch database using `notmuch config set --database new.tags <tags>` in addition to your local config file.

 * The GMail API does not let you sync `muted` messages.
 Until [this Google bug](https://issuetracker.google.com/issues/36759067) is fixed, the `mute` and `muted` tags are not synchronized with the remote.